btrettel/plint/README.md

 ## Legal

+Copyright 2022 Ben Trettel. plint is licensed under the [GNU Affero General Public License v3.0](https://www.gnu.org/licenses/agpl-3.0.en.html), a copy of which has been provided with the software.

 This work was developed by Ben Trettel in his personal capacity.
 Ben Trettel is a USPTO patent examiner.
 The views expressed are his own and do not necessarily reflect the views or policies of the United States Patent and Trademark Office, the Department of Commerce, or the United States government.

-plint is licensed under the GNU Affero General Public License v3.0.
+This work comes with absolutely no warranty.

 ## Usage